-Question: Does the carer live in the same household as the service user?
-Defined as: Whether or not support a carer lives with the person for whom they provide care and Classification: 1.
+Question: Does the car er live in the same household as the service user?
+Defined as: Whether of support or not a carer lives with the person for whom they provide care and Classification: 1.
 Yes, co-resident carer 2.
 No, non-resident carer